The other choice was a Quintrex 420SC Renegade which is nearly the same boat. One of the reasons I chose the Outlaw is it is a little deeper.

 Beam: 2.08m Bottomsides: 3.00mm Depth: 1.08m Height on Trailer: 1.60m Length Maximum: 4.45m Length of Hull: 4.32m Length on Trailer: 5.50m Main Motor Weight: 120kg Max.
 HP: 50hp Min.
 HP: 30hp Number of People (Basic): 5 Number of People (Level): N/A Topsides: 3.00mm Transom Material: 3mm Transom Shaft Length: L/S Weight (boat only): 316kg

 Trailer tyre is a 155R13LT.
 Pressure should be minimum 40 lb/sq in preferably 50.
+(Should be a HT Holden bearing with 64mm stud spacing).

 Battery Evinrude ETEC 640 CCA (800 MCA) (actually it was supplied with a CCA550 battery which has worked well for 4.5 years)